Fetal Heart Rate Monitoring Error Attorney for Chicago Families Handling Birth Injuries

 A change in the baby's heart rate can warn doctors that the child is in distress and that action needs to be taken to prevent an injury or to save the child's life.
 In some cases, it can also indicate a potential complication with the mother as well.
 An abnormal heart rate can be the result of any of the following conditions.

 - Nuchal cord— where the umbilical cord has partially or completely wrapped around the baby's neck, cutting off circulation to the brain and causing oxygen deprivation.

 - Uterine rupture or a tear in the uterus which can have serious implications to both the mother and child.

 - Abnormal positioning, such as being feet first in the birth canal or difficulties resulting from the baby's head being too large.

 - Separation of the placenta from the uterine wall.

 When there is fetal distress, there are many possible injuries to the baby, including brain damage.
 If the health care provider does not act quickly, the unborn child may suffer permanent injury.
 One possible think thing that medical staff members can do to protect the unborn child is to perform an emergency cesarean section surgery after an early sign of fetal distress.

 Inadequate Measures Taken to Address Irregular Heart Rate

 When the hospital staff doesn't take the required measures to prevent injury to the child or mother when it is clear that the baby is in distress, the resulting birth injuries could be considered medical malpractice and the family may be able to file a lawsuit for the cost of care associated with the resulting injuries or conditions as well as any pain and suffering caused.

-Our lawyers are located throughout Illinois and have a successful track record handling birth injury cases.
+Our lawyers are located throughout Illinois and have handled numerous birth injury cases.
 If we are unable to collect the compensation that you are entitled to under law, there will be no charge for our services.